Finals Weekend 2025

 Before presenting the Trophy, President Mike thanked both players for their fortitude in such testing conditions and providing such a high quality final.
 President Mike then presented the trophy to his delighted wife!

-Due to the sodden state of the green, the possibility of further rain, and the unavailability of players to arrange alternative dates, it was decided to delay the playing of the Pairs Shield, QRS Cup and Nuway Cup finals until a date to be determined in the early part of the 2026 season.
+Due to the sodden state of the green, the possibility of further rain, and the unavailability of players to arrange alternative dates, it was decided to delay the playing of the remaining games to the early part of the 2026 season.